ergoplatform/ergodocs/docs/dev/scs/ergoscript/box-structure.md

   - Box
 ---

-# Understanding the Structure of a Box in ErgoScript
+# Deep Dive into ErgoScript's Box Structure

-The term ['box'](box.md) in Ergo's context captures the idea that these entities are like containers holding various types of information (value, tokens, custom data, etc.), beyond just the unspent transaction output balance.
-This makes the boxes in Ergo significantly more flexible and functional, enabling more complex operations, such as running scripts or smart contracts, directly on the blockchain.
+In Ergo's ecosystem, the term ['box'](box.md) is more than just an unspent transaction output balance.
+It's a versatile container that holds various types of information (value, tokens, custom data, etc.), making Ergo's boxes highly flexible and functional.
+This functionality allows for complex operations, such as executing scripts or smart contracts, directly on the blockchain.

-Both `INPUTS` and `OUTPUTS` are arrays, comprising of objects of the `Box` type.
-A `Box` contains the following key fields:
+The `INPUTS` and `OUTPUTS` in ErgoScript are arrays, each consisting of `Box` type objects.
+A `Box` encapsulates the following key fields:

-1. `value`: The amount contained in the box, expressed in nanoErgs.
+1. `value`: The amount held in the box, denoted in nanoErgs.
-2. `propositionBytes`: This is the script serialized as an array of bytes.
+2. `propositionBytes`: The script, serialized into a byte array.
-3. `tokens`: This optional field is an array of tokens or assets.
+3. `tokens`: An optional field that holds an array of tokens or assets.
-4. `R4..R9`: These are the [registers](registers.md) of a box used to store any kind of data.
+4. `R4..R9`: These are the [registers](registers.md) of a box, capable of storing any type of data.

-Each element within the `tokens` array is a pair, with the structure `(tokenId, amount)`.
-Here, `tokenId` is an array of 32 bytes, and `amount` is a `Long` value.
+Each element in the `tokens` array is a pair, structured as `(tokenId, amount)`.
+Here, `tokenId` is a 32-byte array, and `amount` is a `Long` value.

-An example of using tokens within a script is as follows:

 ```scala
 {